In my last post I implemented an AWS IoT scenario that used an IoT rule to write to DynamoDB.

 6. Create an IoT rule that calls the Lambda function

 We can use the AWS Console to create a PostgreSQL 11.5-R1 instance, and where for the purposes of this example it is set up to be publicly accessible.
 This allows it to be easily managed via pgAdmin from a local PC.
 The steps to do this are detailed here.
-(Note that in Step 10, the only open inbound TCP port required for PostgreSQL is 5432.)
+(Note that for Step 10, the only open inbound TCP port required for PostgreSQL is 5432, and the source IP address should be set to that of the local PC running pgAdmin.
+For Step 11 no outbound rules are required for this example.)

 Steps 13-16 in the link just given show how to add the new RDS instance to pgAdmin and how to create an initial database.
 Now we have that, we need a table to write our inbound IoT sensor data into.
 The table can be created within pgAdmin using the following SQL – the columns and data types match the sensor data generated by the Python IoT sensor emulation script in my last post: